dalyd14/friendly-parakeet/README.md

 ## Challenge Approach
 In my GitHub Repo, I created several issues for myself that resemble the acceptance criteria.
 I will allow them to guide me through this challenge.

-I will create feature branches along the way to document how i completed each issue.
+I created feature branches along the way to complete each issue.
-* Note: I may put more than one issue into one branch
+* Note: I put more than one issue into some of the branchs.

 ## Challenge Details